ortutay/decloud/README.md

 The decentralized cloud below has two components.
 First, there is the OpenCloud protocol, which can be thought of as an RPC protocol with payment.
 Second, there is the decloud client/server, which the first (and, for the immediate future, only) implementation of the OpenCloud protocol.

+## Goal

+In the long run, the goal is to provide an open cloud platform that is an alternative to proprietary cloud services.

+In the short run, a more limited goal is useful.
+That goal is to provide a cheap, decentralized storage system that you can pay for with bitcoin.
+It should be less expensive than Dropbox, but provide comparable availability and throughput.
+This goal can be used as a measuring stick to evaluate how successful the decloud project is.

 ## OpenCloud protocol

 The OpenCloud protocol defines a way for a client to make an RPC request to a server, and attach a payment, or promise of payment, to that request.